Riwajchalise/phpblog/pages/mydoc/mydoc_echo.md

 datatable: true
 ---

-echo is a php function that can be used to print one or many string in.
+echo is a php function that can be used to print one or many string.

 ## Syntax of echo